 In December 2003, when The Return of the King released in cinemas, Jackson was vindicated as his saga was cemented as a masterpiece.

-Now, after 20 years, we look at the best characters in the Lord of the Rings films, what made them so great, and which ones stand out as the best of the best.
+After 20 years, we look at the best characters in the Lord of the Rings films, what made them so great, and which ones stand out as the best.

 Sir Christopher Lee was already an avid fan of Tolkien's work, and when he joined the cast of Lord of the Rings, he wanted to play the part of Gandalf—but Sir Ian McKellen had already secured the role, so Peter Jackson offered him the part of Saruman instead.